Lawrence-Mak/Sales-Analysis-Project/README.md

 #### Payment Method Analysis
 - Examine the distribution of sales based on payment methods.
   Compare the average sales for different payment methods.

-#### Unit Price and Quantity Analysis
- - Visualize the distribution of unit prices and quantities for products.
-  Explore the relationship between unit price, quantity, and total sales.

-#### Seasonal Trends
-- Investigate sales trends across different seasons or months.
-  Analyze whether certain product types are more popular during specific seasons.

-#### Customer Ratings vs. Sales:
-- Explore the relationship between customer ratings and total sales.
-  Analyze whether higher-rated products lead to higher sales.

-#### Promotions and Discounts:
-- Investigate the impact of promotions or discounts on sales.
-  Analyze whether there is a correlation between promotional periods and increased sales.

-#### Customer Loyalty:
-- Explore repeat purchases and customer loyalty.
-  Analyze whether there are specific product types that attract repeat customers.

-#### Price Elasticity:
-- Analyze the relationship between changes in price and changes in quantity sold.
-  Explore the price elasticity of demand for different product categories.

 ### Machine Learning